webmasterar/multi-edsm/README.md

 ### How to Install

-You may need to install one or more libraries before compiling EDSM.
+You may need to install one or more libraries before compiling Multi-EDSM.
 Please read INSTALL.md.

 ### How to Execute

-`~$ ./edsm seq.txt pattern`
+`~$ ./multiedsm seq.txt patterns.txt`

 or

-`~$ ./edsm reference.fasta variants.vcf pattern`
+`~$ ./multiedsm reference.fasta variants.vcf pattern.txt`

-The `pattern` may be a string or the path to a file containing a single pattern.
+The patterns.txt file should be a set of strings separated by line breaks.

 If you want to use a compressed vcf file (*.vcf.gz), please make sure its accompanying tbi file is also present in the same directory.
 You can also use `Tabix` to generate a tbi file.

 ### License

 GNU GPLv3 License; Copyright (C) 2017 Chang Liu, Solon P. Pissis, Ahmad Retha and Fatima Vayani.